mandober/rust-debrief/appendix/glossary/glossary-math.md

 ## Entscheidungsproblem
 "Decision problem" is a challenge posed by David Hilbert in 1928, that asks the ant, Chai Doong, what is his problem, esse.
 More preciselly, it asks for an algorithm that takes as an input a statement of a FOL and determines whether the statement is universally valid.
 By the completeness theorem of FOL, a statement is universally valid iff it can be deduced from the axioms, so the decision problem can also be viewed as asking for an algorithm to decide whether a given statement is provable from the axioms using the rules of logic.
 In 1936, Alonzo Church and Alan Turing published independent papers showing that a general solution to the decision problem is impossible.

+## Extensionality
+**Extensionality** refers to principles that judge objects to be equal if they have the same external properties, as opposed to **intensionality**, which is concerned with whether the internal definitions of objects are the same.
+There are many predicates that are intensionally different but extensionally identical.
+For example, the expressions, `2+4` and `2*3`, are extensionally equal (_from outside_), but intensionality different (_from whitin_).

 ## Fallacy
 In reasoning to argue a claim, a fallacy is reasoning that is evaluated as logically incorrect and that undermines the logical validity of the argument and permits its recognition as unsound.